betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 If this were the case, I believe that any person with even a minimum set of skills should be able to contribute -- such a code need not be feared, but rather appreciated and liked by users who are comfortable using it in their learning and research.
 However, there is a caveat, in that more often than not, the time scale of developing a "pristine" code conflicts with funding and research timelines, which brings me to the following point.

-### Software development should be more valued when doing research
+### Concern that software development should be more valued as an integral part of research

 Despite software's fundamental role in computational science, some research efforts are still carried out by treating software just as a means to an end.
 This circumstance is particularly common in projects driven by graduate students.